 What is The Local Traffic Committee?

-The Roads and Traffic Authority (RTA) is the legislative body responsible for the control of traffic on all roads in NSW.
+Transport for NSW, formerly Roads and Maritime Services (RMS), is the legislative body responsible for the control of traffic on all roads in NSW.

-The RTA has delegated aspects of traffic control on local roads to local Councils, as the most effective way to deal with traffic related matters on local roads is to deal with them locally.
+RMS has delegated aspects of traffic control on local roads to Councils; the most effective way to deal with traffic related matters on roads is to deal with them locally.

 The Committee has 4 formal (voting) members:-